 Here's a quick question...What does secondary ion mass spectrometry measure?

-You should always focus on performance over appearance first.
+performance over appearance first.
 And when it comes to body weight, it’s fine to keep track of it.
 But you should use it conjunction with body fat (%), hip-waist-chest ratio and a few more possible metrics to give yourself the best shot of working towards your goals.

 Empirical evidence removes bias that humans exhibit to support their own beliefs - it removes guess work and aims to dig to find the definitive answer to a given problem.

 It’s 80% Nutrition Bro…Abs are Made in the Kitchen